CybersecNatLab/ICC2023-AD-CTF/sources/ArcaneLink/vms/README.md

 VM configuration
 ----------------

-After crating the VMs as described above, first build the `.deb` packages for the other challenge components (see also the README file in each component's directory):
+After creating the VMs as described above, first build the `.deb` packages for the other challenge components (see also the README file in each component's directory):